cgeoga/Vecchia.jl/README.md

 # Roadmap to 1.0:

-- More thoughtful interfaces for:
-    - Mean functions.
 - A careful investigation into memoization or similar approaches to speed up construction and negative log-likelihood evaluation.
 - Some time for users to kick the tires on the new design.